Ventto/pug/README.md

 ## Requirements

 * *pacman* - A library-based package manager with dependency support
+* *pacaur* - An AUR helper that minimizes user interaction
 * *gist* - Potentially the best command line gister

 # Installation